 There are frequent clashes between Israeli Security Forces and Palestinians in these areas and violent incidents can occur without warning.

 Expect road closures and numerous checkpoints across the West Bank.
 Travel in and out of the West Bank is not possible without passing through at least one Israeli military checkpoint.
 You will need a passport and immigration slip to go through these checkpoints.

 The cities of Bethlehem, Ramallah and Jericho see large numbers of tourists including on organised tours and there have been no recent reports of any serious incidents involving foreigners.
 However, you should take care when travelling anywhere in the West Bank.
-Demonstrations and violent incidents can occur without warning particularly in areas close to refugee camps across the West Bank and in the cities of Jenin, Nablus and Hebron.
-You should avoid all demonstrations or large gatherings, including student protests.

 A Serious Organised Crime Agency investigation into the misuse of UK passports in the murder of Mahmud al-Mabhuh in Dubai in January 2010 found circumstantial evidence of Israeli involvement in the fraudulent use of British passports.
 This has raised the possibility that your passport details could be captured for improper uses while your passport is out of your control.
 The risk applies in particular to passports without biometric security features.
 Only hand your passport over to others (including Israeli officials) when absolutely necessary.